gkarakou/systemd-denotify/README.md

 su -

-sh INSTALL.sh -python2
+python3 install.py -v2

 exit
 </pre>
 or do it with sudo if you believe its safer:
 <pre>

-sudo sh INSTALL.sh -python2
+sudo python3 install.pt -v2

 </pre>

-NOTE: if you only found the python3 libs in your distro's repos there is a python3 library named systemd-notify3.py, but it has not been thoroughly tested and is not guaranteed to work flawlessly.
+NOTE: if you only found the python3 libs in your distro's repos there is a python3 library named systemd-notify3.py.
 To install it:

 <pre>
-sudo sh INSTALL.sh -python3
+sudo python3 install.py -v3
 </pre>